ivy-llc/ivy/docs/overview/deep_dive/exception_handling.rst

     >>> x = ivy.array([0,0,1])
     >>> ivy.all(x, axis=2)
     <error_stack>
-    IvyIndexError: numpy: all: AxisError: axis 2 is out of bounds for array of dimension 1
+    IvyIndexError: numpy: all: AxisError: axis 2 is out of bounds for an array of dimension 1

 In PyTorch,